Medications for Heart Failure

 Things to consider

 Take your medicines as your doctor prescribes.
 Do not stop taking your medicines even if you feel better.
-Tell your doctor about sudden change in symptoms.
+Tell your doctor about any sudden change in symptoms.
 Your doctor may adjust your medicine and dosage after initial treatment.
 This will help find the best treatment to improve your overall health.1

 Featured Forum